Skip to main content

 Choosing the right model

-For daily use: llama3.2:3b (default) works well for most meetings.
+For daily use: gemma4:e2b-it-qat (default) works well for most meetings.
 Notes are clear and concise without requiring significant processing time.
-For important meetings: qwen3.5:9b or deepseek-r1:14b produce more detailed notes with better-identified action items and more accurate key topics.
-For hardware with limited RAM: Stay with llama3.2:3b or gemma3:4b.
-The larger models require at least 16GB RAM to run comfortably without swapping.
+For important meetings: qwen3.5:9b or gemma4:12b-it-qat produce more detailed notes with better-identified action items and more accurate key topics. gemma4:12b-it-qat offers a 256K context window, which helps with long meetings.
+For the highest quality: gpt-oss:20b produces the best local output, at the cost of more disk space and slower processing.

 Using a cloud model

-Steno optionally supports OpenAI, Anthropic, or a custom API endpoint as an alternative to a local model.
-If configured, your transcript (not your audio) is sent to that API for summarization.
+Steno optionally supports OpenAI, Anthropic, AWS Bedrock, or a custom API endpoint as an alternative to a local model.
+If configured, your transcript and any typed notes (not your audio) are sent to that API for summarization.
 To configure a cloud model:

-3. Choose the provider and enter your API key
+3. Choose the provider and enter your credentials

 Cloud models are off by default.
 If you work with confidential recordings, use a local model.

 qwen3.5:9b is particularly good at identifying and formatting action items from meeting transcripts.
-If structured output is important, it is worth the extra size over the default llama3.2:3b.
+If structured output is important, it is worth the extra size over the default gemma4:e2b-it-qat.

 Yes.
 Run ollama rm [model-name] in Terminal to remove a model and free the disk space.
 You can re-download it later from within Steno.